 In addition to the physical items you bring along, check in with your friend group to create a policy about meeting up.
 Inevitably, you’ll want to split up and see different shows at different times.
 When cell service is a challenge, finding your friends again can be an exercise in futility.
 Choose a landmark to meet up at specific times throughout the day.
 Even if you just meet to grab food together and opt to go your separate ways again, it’s a good strategy to keep track of one another.

 If you’re heading to a festival to see a specific artist, you’ll probably zero in on their name once the schedule is released.
 While it would be nice to see all the bands on schedule, many festivals have multiple stages playing three or four sets at the same time.
-While you might be eager to catch Daft Punk, you might have to sacrifice seeing Lana Del Rey to do so.
-Before the start of each day, take a look at the schedule and decide what your priorities are – but remember, stay flexible.
+So before the start of each day, take a look at the schedule and decide what your priorities are – but remember, stay flexible.
 Knowing who is on stage at any given moment can help if you decide to bail on a less-than-impressive set.

 Lineup changes and scheduling can change at the drop of a hat.
 Keep abreast of potential disruptions by following the festival’s official social media pages.
 Twitter is often updated first, so turn on the ‘alerts’ button for the app.
 In many cases, music festivals create their own apps that contain the same updates they post on social media.
 Sing Out Loud, for instance, has a great one that shows all the venues AND gives you up-to-date information on performances.